kirwaboit/rwakiPython/Bash/README.md

 ## Best Practices

-- Don't use cat , to see contents of as directory or a file, use `less` just remember to use
+- Don't use `cat` , to see contents of as directory or a file, use `less` just remember to use 'q' to exit when done!

 ## TODO